UP2015706/Challenge/README.md

 * Query the backend for list of available stocks.
 * Query the backend for data about each stock.
 * Hide the spinner after all data is loaded.
+* Log to the console the result stock data in a structured way.
+* Fix backend (app.js) to return a meaningful error message when stock data cannot be retrieved (now the request just hangs!).

+Additional (if you have time)
 * Plot the stock data on the chart (as a line chart).
-* Display a chart legend (which line corresponds to which stock).
-* Each stock should be plotted visually different (for example in a different colour).
-* Display error message if some stock could not be loaded (that stock should not be plotted, but other stocks should still be plotted).
-* Describe the chart axes.
-* Fix backend to return a meaningful error message when stock data cannot be retrieved (now the request just hangs!).

 ## Constraints

 * You are **not** to modify the code in `stocks.js`
 * The stocks API is designed to return errors sometimes.
 The application should gain the ability to cope with that.
 * You can use the provided mini-API for canvas operations, but you can also use other solution.
-* We highly encourage you to use `fetch` API for making backend queries from the frontend.

-## Submission

-* To submit your solution please generate a **patch** from your changes and email it back to the STX Next recruiter that contacted you earlier.
-* Don't worry if you didn't manage to fulfill *all* objectives.
-We will be happy to see partial solutions as well!
-* Please **don't fork** this repository.
-We wouldn't want other candidates to base their work off your code!